 This post is based upon a scientific research article that looks at the perfect Body Mass Index for women.
 Please note that the study only relates to what men perceive as the perfect range for younger women.
 What size do men actually find really attractive?
 The attractiveness range for men does fall at both ends of the BMI spectrum.
 That is both underweight and overweight.
 So, come on in and take a look.

 A Body Mass Index of 27.3 is generally classified as ‘overweight’.
-However, Dr. Halls examines a clinical study that show the the lowest mortality rate occurs at a BMI of 27.3.
+However, Dr Halls examines a clinical study that shows the lowest mortality rate occurs at a BMI of 27.3.
 What does this mean?
 Furthermore, studies show that a lower BMI is associated with an increase in mortality rates in the older age groups.
 Although the original information is a little old there is a 2013 update reinforcing the information.

 Other Indexes of Articles for this site:-